 Due to personal reasons, I had to give up my dream job.
 It wasn’t just a job, I loved what I did and was truly good at it.
 Anyway, I resigned from the SACAA and went into a partnership where we owned two Aircraft Maintenance Organisations and a Consultancy.
 This was hard work indeed and even though it didn’t work out well in the end, there’s always the opportunity to learn and to grow.

-I went on to relocate to Cape Town with my kids, where I was employed as General Manager at an Aviation Company.
+My sons and I relocated to Cape Town, where I was employed as General Manager at an Aviation Company.
 I helped run an Aircraft Maintenance Organisation, Aircraft Training Organisation and an Operator.
-The exposure obtained while working in the industry was invaluable and definitely served me well.
+The exposure obtained while working in the industry was invaluable and definitely serves me well on a daily basis.

-In 2012 I returned to the SACAA but only this time it was in the position of Aircraft Accident and Incident Investigator.
-This is a part of my career that was life changing, almost soul destroying at times.
+In 2012 I returned to the SACAA as a Aircraft Accident and Incident Investigator.
+This is a part of my career that was life changing and almost soul destroying all at times.
 As an accident investigator you sit there waiting for an accident to happen.
 You deal with things after the fact and nothing you say or do brings comfort to the families left behind.
 Determining the outcome of the accident, does however bring some closure to them.
-During this period I was fortunate enough to be given the opprtunity to study towards obtaining my fixed wing pilots license.
+During this period I was fortunate enough to be given the opportunity to study towards obtaining my fixed-wing pilots license.
 At the same time, there was an unfortunate spate of fatal accidents.
-So I spent weekend after weekend dealing with dead bodies, traumatised and bereaved families while trying to conduct accident investigations.
-Then came my normal work week where I spent the majority of my time flying.
-In retrospect being an accident investigator and student pilot concurrently didn’t make for the best learning environment.
-I passed several of my subjects and flew 20 hours, before deciding to call it quits.
-I didn’t feel that flying was for me.
-I’m definitely a far better engineer than I would ever have been a pilot.
-I’m a firm believer in following my gut, so I don’t regret not finishing but I’m super grateful for the experienced obtained as a student pilot.